The image above shows our Poppy Seed Pod watch on the right.

 While these days in the “Western world”, the choice of the jewellery one wears would be seen as an expression of individual style, aesthetic preferences and emotional connections, there are still many parts of the world where jewellery has a more practical use, such as in areas of India where one’s personal wealth is still typically worn on the body in the form of gold necklaces etc.

-Some jewellery also has cultural meanings, specific ones like symbols of membership of a sub-culture, as well as more general ones like symbolizing status.
-While it has become part of accepted culture, few people realize that the concept of engagement and wedding rings is mainly the result of marketing by relevant industries.
+Some jewellery also has cultural meanings, specific ones like symbols of membership of a subculture, as well as more general ones like symbolizing status.
+Because it has become part of accepted culture, few people realize that the concepts of things like the modern conventions surrounding engagement and wedding rings (especially the diamond solitaire) are mainly the result of marketing by relevant industries, although ring‑giving as a marriage symbol is much older.

 I’ll explain more about the evolution of jewellery, and how it is now transcending some of its traditional definitions, later in this article.